CR15PR/CSAW2021/warm-up/Password_Checker/README.md

 The beginning of `$rbp` is 62 + 8 bytes for the length of `$rbp` to equel 70

-Through manual `demsg` inspection I found there was 2 extra byts of padding to equal a total of 72 bytes as the offset
+Through manual `demsg` inspection I found there was 2 extra bytes of padding to equal a total of 72 bytes as the offset

 From here we control `$rip` and write out the next 8 bytes as the location of `back_door`: 0x0000000000401172